 The first step in minimizing identity theft via your smartphone is to make it difficult to steal.

 To begin with, don't leave a phone on view in your car.
 Instead, use a glove compartment or slip it under a seat.
 Then, if the phone is out of sight, it isn't a target.
 The same goes for any device storing personal, identifiable data.

 On the street, keep your phone out of view.
 Don't wave it around; secure it in the inside pocket of your coat.
-Otherwise, keep it in a secure pouch in your bag, worn securely.
-Use hands-free Bluetooth earpods to avoid removing the phone to make or receive calls.
+Otherwise, save it in a secure pouch in your bag, worn securely.
+Use hands-free Bluetooth earphones to avoid removing the phone to make or receive calls.

 You should also be aware of the tactics of street criminals when it comes to stealing phones.
 They have various tactics to ingratiate themselves into your personal space and help themselves to your belongings.
 Key examples:

 They ask you for the time.
 While your initial reaction would be to pull out your phone to check, this puts it at risk.
 So, instead, identify a clock you see from your location or keep moving without responding.